pgruetter/sdl-docs/docs/getting-started/part-3/custom-webservice.md

 :::info
 `FileTransferAction`s are used, when your DataObjects reads an InputStream or writes an OutputStream like `WebserviceFileDataObject` or `SFtpFileRefDataObject`.
 These transfer files one-to-one from input to output.
-More often you work with one of the many provided `SparkAction` like the `CopyAction` shown here.
+More often you work with one of the many provided `SparkAction`s like the `CopyAction` shown here.
 They work by using Spark Data Frames under the hood.
 :::